 By Terry Trucco

 High tea and texting don’t mix.
-That, at least, is how we felt on a recent weekday afternoon as we sipped Lapsang Souchong and nibbled miniature sandwiches in the Gotham Lounge at The Peninsula hotel.
+That, at least, is how I felt on a recent weekday afternoon as I sipped Lapsang Souchong and nibbled miniature sandwiches in the Gotham Lounge at The Peninsula hotel.

 Afternoon tea at a hotel is something of an anachronism, a last link to a “What is the weekend?” world.
 It’s the anti-fast food, offering a civilized setting for a business meeting, a cozy chat or a vacation from the 21st-century for an hour or two.

-Its charm depends on getting the mix of old and new just right, a balancing act that’s oddly tricky.
+Its charms depend on getting the mix of old and new just right, a balancing act that’s oddly tricky.
 Too much tradition and high tea feels fusty.
 Not enough and it’s not High Tea.

-We don’t do afternoon tea at hotels very often.
-Still, we like knowing it’s there, like Everest – or the Empire State Building.
+I don’t do afternoon tea at hotels very often.
+Still, I like knowing it’s there, like the Empire State Building.
 A surprising number of New York hotels do up a proper tea with finger sandwiches, sweets, scones, mounds of clotted cream and leaf-filled pots.
 Beats a teabag in a paper cup.

 Lady Mendl’s Tea Room at the Inn at Irving Place, 56 Irving Place between East 17th and East 18th Streets.
 212 533-4466